wescale/taco-project/README.md

 Do not forget to put a kind message for support team in your ticket, they do a great job.

-* Create a new file named `terrabot.vars.yml` at the root of the project and fill it like this:
+* Create a new file named `taco.vars.yml` at the root of the project and fill it like this:

 ```
 ---
 # This is a short label with only alphanumeric.
 # It will be use to prefix every AWS account of your organization.
-basename: "terrabot"
+basename: "taco"

 # The email you used for creating the account one first step.
 root_email: "your_root@email"